p0p1t0/Spoofer/README.md

  ## Buy a pincode 🔑

 Pincodes are codes that allow you to use the *Email Spoofer* and *SMS Spoofer* tools.
-Pincodes contain a credit and this credit is spent with each sending. **The minimum purchase of a pincode is €30** and for each email or SMS sent you will spend €1 of that pincode credit, which would be equivalent to 30 email or SMS sendings.
+For each email or SMS sent from Spoofer it will cost you €1 and the **minimum purchase of a pincode is €30**.
+Which would be equivalent to 30 email or SMS sendings.

 Currently accepted payment methods: **Bitcoin**.